-The Milwaukee Symphony Orchestra is pleased to present the second annual MSO Composer Institute, held in partnership with the University of Wisconsin-Milwaukee (UWM) and the American Composers Forum.
+The Milwaukee Symphony Orchestra (MSO) is pleased to present the third annual MSO Composer Institute, held in partnership with the University of Wisconsin-Milwaukee (UWM) and the American Composers Forum.

-Up to five emerging composers will be selected to participate in workshops and rehearsals of their works, culminating in a public performance by the Milwaukee Symphony Orchestra conducted by acclaimed American conductor Jeffrey Milarsky on October 25.
-In addition, composers had the opportunity to participate in a variety of professional training sessions covering a diverse range of topics, from public speaking to copyright and publishing issues.
+Up to five emerging composers will be selected to participate in workshops and rehearsals of their works, culminating in a public performance by the Milwaukee Symphony Orchestra, conducted by American conductor and contemporary music advocate Steven Schick, on November 4.
+Composers will also have the opportunity to participate in a variety of professional training sessions covering a diverse range of topics, from public speaking to copyright and publishing issues.

-Activities for the selected composers will include workshop sessions with the MSO artistic and executive staff, MSO musicians, board members, UWM faculty, and other industry professionals.
+Activities for the selected composers will include workshop sessions with the MSO artistic and executive staff, MSO musicians, UWM faculty, and other industry professionals.
 Workshop sessions will focus on a broad array of industry topics, including career development, business issues facing young composers, copyright law, licensing, promotion, working with union orchestras, and public speaking.
 Selected works will also be considered for future programming on the MSO’s Classics Series.

 The Institute is open to United States residents who will have reached their 18th birthday by July 1, 2015, but will not have reached their 36th birthday by November 2, 2015.

 Applicants should submit scores and materials for consideration by mail, postmarked no later than July 1, 2015 to:

 Milwaukee, WI 53202-3148